 Set in Japan: On a bitter cold day with heavy snow, YANG, from Taiwan, goes to a newspaper office to apply for a paperboy job.
 The boss states that he...
 (Read more)

 MENG Yun-lo, a college student originally from Hong Kong, stays at a family friend’s house and falls in love with their daughter, Hang-ni.
-Hang-ni is ...
+Hang-...
 (Read more)

 Four Moods consisted of four costume drama sections on folklore.
 Joy by PAI Ching-Jui, features a stylized guard of ghosts that keep a watchful eye on...
 (Read more)

-Based on ZOU Lang’s novel of the same name, Storm Over the Yangtze River is a historical film about the “Yangtze River 180 Blockade.”
-TSOH, a Chinese ...
+Based on ZOU Lang’s novel of the same name, Storm Over the Yangtze River is a historical film about the “Yangtze River 180 Blockade.&rdquo...
 (Read more)

 Raised in a strict family, YANG falls in love with a college student, LI, but she yields to her parents’ marital arrangement.
-Several years later, she...
+Several years late...
 (Read more)